Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

     - uploaded dataset locally
     - updated info_record.ipynb with all information and visulaisation about dataset
     - updated prompt_job_ad.ipynb with prompt for job ad.
-    - generated and saved text files with prompt under 'prompts' folder.
+    - saved text files with prompt under 'prompts' folder.
     - Uploaded model Meta-Llama on GPU server
+    - generated jobad file for one profession
+    - generated CV and cover letter
+    - (both have some issues, need to be discussed)